-At Noyo, we think about data synchronization as all of the steps needed to structure, clean, process, and exchange data before it can be put to use, often referred to as Extract Transform Load or ETL for short.
-We know this process is where the industry feels the most pain, the amount of work that’s required to not just transmit benefits data but make it useful across the entire business.
+At Noyo, we think about syncing data as all of the steps needed to clean, structure, and transmit data before it can be put to use, often referred to as Extract Transform Load or ETL for short.
+We know this process is where the industry feels the most pain, the amount of work that’s required to not just exchange benefits data but make it useful across the entire business.

-Why is it important to synchronize benefits data?
+Why is it so important to keep benefits data in sync?

 Employee’s lives are constantly changing and small discrepancies lead to big (often expensive) problems.
 Because today’s technology offers limited transparency, issue detection and resolution are a major operational cost for everyone involved.

 After onboarding a sample of 332 groups representing 46,000 policies, Noyo’s sync technology found an average of 44 issues per group that could directly impact member coverage, with 95% of groups having at least one coverage-impacting error.
 Additionally, we found that 46% of these issues originated from the broker/ben-admin system while 54% originated in the carrier system.
 That means, without the Noyo platform, over half of these issues would require feedback from the carrier to reconcile.

 And if just one of these errors slips through the cracks, it can take weeks to resolve, not to mention the further downstream consequences that lead to billing errors and claims issues.
 But the most important cost is the hit to the member experience which has further implications for retention and NPS.